Distichlis spicata: Description

 Distichlis spicata is a hardy perennial with rhizomes and sometimes stolons.
 It is an erect grass which occasionally approaches half a meter in height but is generally shorter.
 The solid, stiff stems have narrow leaves up to 10 centimeters in length, which may be crusted with salt in saline environments.

 This species is dioecious, meaning the male flowers and female flowers grow on separate individuals.
 The pistillate inflorescence may be up to 8 centimeters long, with green or purple-tinted spikelets.
 The staminate flowers look quite similar, thinner but larger overall and denser.
 The flower parts of both sex may be bright pinkish-purple.

 Uses

-Because it gets rid of excess salts by secreting it onto its surfaces, the Kawaiisu Indians were able to make salt blocks by scraping off the salt.
+Because it gets rid of excess salt by secreting it onto its surfaces, the Kawaiisu Indians were able to make salt blocks by scraping off the salt.

 "Under favorable soil and moisture conditions, studies have shown Saltgrass favorable for pastures irrigated with saline water.
 The total dry matter yields were 9081 kg/ha with a total protein production of 1300 kg/ha.
 Saltgrass is grazed by both cattle and horses and it has a forage value of fair to good because it remains green when most other grasses are dry during the drought periods and it is resistant to grazing and trampling.
 It is cropped both when green and in the dry state; however, it is most commonly used the winter for livestock feed.
 Saltgrass along the Atlantic coast was the primary source of hay for the early colonists."